 UPDATE: Since launching our “Big Hearts for Tiny Homes” initiative in 2020 to tackle youth homelessness on the Sunshine Coast, we raised enough to build our first TWO tiny homes!
 Aussie Tiny Houses have done an amazing job.
 Our houses have been built and are ready and waiting to be parked on site.
 Just a few little hoops to jump through to prepare the area.
 Can’t wait to welcome our first tenants soon!

 Just because you don’t see people sleeping rough in our streets doesn’t mean our local community is immune to the problem.
 Noosa-Sunshine Coast is a popular holiday destination, but a tough place to live for many young people to settle due to extreme housing costs, low average wages, social housing shortage and high rental competition.
-Add to this, COVID-19 impacts of business closures, unemployment and health concerns, 2020 has seen more local people and particularly young people experiencing homelessness.
+Add to this, COVID-19 impacts of business closures, unemployment and health concerns, we have seen more local people and particularly young people experiencing homelessness.